Murder of Amber-Rose Rush

 Amber-Rose Rush was a 16-year-old New Zealander whose death in Dunedin in February 2018 drew extensive national media coverage.
 Venod Skantha, a 30-year-old Dunedin doctor, was subsequently charged with her murder.
 The trial of Skantha commenced on 4 November 2019 at the Dunedin High Court on a charge of murder and four counts of threatening to kill.
 On 26 November 2019, Skantha was found guilty of all charges.
 In 2020 he was sentenced to life imprisonment, with a minimum non-parole term of 19 years.
 On 14 April 2021, the New Zealand Court of Appeal dismissed Skantha's appeal and affirmed his conviction.
 The following day, Skantha was reported to have died in custody.

 Background

 Amber-Rose Rush was a 16-year-old from the Dunedin suburb of Corstorphine.
-Her family described her as a talented artist who had drawn her own tattoo.
-She also had ambitions of becoming a police officer.
-According to a media report, she had recently left school to start work as a supermarket checkout operator.
+Her family described her as a talented artist.
+She had ambitions of becoming a police officer.
+According to a media report, she had recently left school to start work in a shop.

 On 3 February 2018, Amber-Rose Rush's mother Lisa Ann Rush, her partner Brendon MacNee, and older brother Jayden Rush had found the Dunedin teenager dead in her own bedroom.
 In court, Jayden recalled that he had knocked on her door after midnight but did not get a response from her and assumed she was asleep.
 The family subsequently contacted the police.